Actindo-AG/Documentation/POS/UserInterface/02d_TSSProviders.md

 **Credentials**

-The fields displayed in the *Credentials* section vary depending on thSe selected driver.
+The fields displayed in the *Credentials* section vary depending on the selected driver.

 - *API key*
     API key of the connection.
 You get this data from the Actindo support. <!--- Stimmt das?-->